 Keep Essential Oils On Hand

-Essential oils are a very quick alternative to harsh chemicals.
+Essential oils are a very quick alternative to harsh chemicals when you have a sick chicken.
 We’ve healed many a chicken strictly with Oregano and Melaleuca!
-You can find out more about EOs HERE.
+You can find out more about EOs in my book, The Homesteader’s Natural Chicken Keeping Handbook.

-Now that we have the prevention part of this equation down, lets get right down to the nitty gritty.
+Now that we have the prevention part of this equation down, let’s get right down to the sick chicken––common chicken illnesses and treatment.
 You’re probably reading this blog because you need help right here and now.
 You now know how to help prevent illness, but that doesn’t help you right in this moment if your chicken is ill or in pain.
-Here are some common ailments and the the treatments for them.
+Here are some common diseases and the the treatments for them.

 We had our first run in with lice about 6 months into our chicken journey when we bought lice infested chickens from someone we thought we knew well, but in fact, were stuck with sick chickens.
 I made the mistake of treating them chemically, and almost ended up in the hospital myself.
 After their first treatment, I learned of a much better way to continue treating them (as they need to be treated for an entire month).